Hugo-Persson/portfolio/src/content/blog/how-i-use-opentofu-in-homelab/post.md

 #### Creating the module

-How to create module to use
+Here's how to create the module:

 ```terraform title="modules/directory_app/main.tf"
 terraform {